Shoukat-Ali/Multi-threading/C_program/README.md

-This is an attempt to show some examples of multi-threading C programs using pthread on Ubuntu.
+This is an attempt to show some examples of multi-threading C programs using pthread (POSIX threads) on Ubuntu.
 These examples are not meant to be exhaustive but hope that you'll find the range of programs useful/interesting.

 You'll find some instructions and explanations at the top of each program in the ***test*** directory where the ```main()``` function is defined.